-Three months ended September 30, 2019 vs. previous 2018 quarters
+Three months ended December 31, 2019 vs. previous 2018 quarters

-The Company incurred a net loss after tax of \$413,600 (\$0.03 loss per share) for the three months ended September 30, 2019.
-The loss was lower than historic quarters in 2018.
-An unrealized gain on investment of \$70,600 in the current quarter was realized compared to losses in each quarter in 2018.
-Share-based compensation expense was less in Q3 2019 compared with historic quarters in 2018.
+The Company incurred a net loss after tax of \$444,400 (\$0.04 loss per share) for the three months ended December 31, 2019.
+This loss was lower than historic quarters in 2018.
+The lower net loss in Q4 2019 was mainly due to less share based compensation expense and a higher unrealized gain on investment of \$137,200.
 The lower share-based compensation expense is due to the vesting period of stock options.
-Additionally, the Company recorded a \$571,200 impairment of the Guatemala El Escorpion Project in Q4 2018 due to the uncertainty of the permitting status.
+The change in unrealized gain or loss is subjected to changes in market condition and fluctuation in share prices.
+Additionally, during Q4 2018, the Company recorded a \$571,200 impairment of the Guatemala El Escorpion Project due to the uncertainty of the permitting status, and a \$191,200 income tax provision expense.
+The impairment and income tax expense resulted in a significantly higher loss in Q4 2018.